The Piqi data definition language

 3.1.
 Module names

 Piqi module names consist of two parts: module path and local module name.
-These parts usually directly correspond to where
+These parts directly correspond to where

-.piqi files are located in the filesystem.
+.piqi files are located in the directory hierarchy.

 For example, module named (or referred as)

-Would be usually defined in file
+would usually by defined in file

 As you can see, the local module name is derived from the file name by stripping the